fpirotti/lasPhotoCamSIM/README.md

 ### WINDOWS

-Use  the MingW compiler chain and follow the steps above, like for linux platforms.
+Use yor favorite compiler chain (MingW or VisualStudio...) and follow the steps above, like for linux platforms.